Planet Impact

 Stop Dredging the Earth

-There was a time when you set your milk bottles on the porch and someone came and took them back.
+There was a time when you set your milk bottles on the porch and someone took them back.
 Not to a landfill.
 Back.
-Washed, refilled, returned.
-No campaign, no hashtag.
-Just how things worked, because some materials were too good to throw away.
+Then the plastic industry convinced everyone that throwing things away was modern living.
+They were wrong.
+The milk bottle became a relic, and the infrastructure to bring it back never got built.

 We intercept waste glass from Nashville's restaurants, bars, hotels, and construction sites before it hits the landfill.